Altinn/altinn-studio-docs/content/app/development/logic/generic/_index.en.md

 ![Logic menu](ui-editor-logic-menu.png?height=300px "Logic menu")

-They can also be edited directly from the application repo, under the folder `App/logic` (for server-side application logic) or the folder `App/ui` (for dynamic).
+They can also be edited directly from the application repo, under the folder `App/logic` (for server-side application logic) or the folder `App/ui` (for dynamic behaviour in the GUI).
 This folder contains the following files by default:

 ```C#